ashrafulalamasad/3EM-SD1-JavaScript-Codes/README.md

 #### ✅ Solution:
 - The program takes an integer as input.
 - It prints the next integer of the given number.
+- I used readline to solve this problem.

 ### 2️⃣ Create a loop that prints all the even numbers from 1-100.
 #### ✅ Solution: